xaur/notes/invdos.md

 - the researchers have notified Decred about their intent to disclose publicly 13 days in advance (51 day since the original submission)
 - bug bounty program has proven to work and incentivize security research of Decred software
 - Decred and bug bounty got some media mentions (ZDNet, Cryptoglobe)
+- The Daily Chain posted an update clarifying the risks with a quote from @davecgh

 The bad bits: